mapster/WeightyBeer/weighthub/Readme.md

 * `weightHub.firebase.path` is the path in Firebase where WeightHub stores the weight entries.

+* `actionSource.redis.channel` is the Redis Pub/Sub channel to listen for WeightHub actions.

+* `actionSource.firebase.path` is the path in Firebase to listen for WeightHub actions.

 ### Connections
 The `connections` object is optional and weighthub will use default connection parameters to connect if none is specified.
 The `connection` fields of both `redis` and `firebase` in `sensorSource` and `weightHub` must be keys in the `connections` object.